 $800 with Facebook Ads

 There are a lot of people promoting T Shirts from Teespring right from Facebook Ads in the Newsfeed.
 In fact, there was a time a few months ago where 50% or more of my Ads where Teespring T Shirts calling out names, football teams, year of birth and similar.
 Nowadays those niches are banned from Facebook and they might shut down your ads account.
 However, there’s plenty of money to be made with Teespring if you’re creative.
+Some niches where selling shirts can work quite well are:

 I launched a few more campaigns and promoted them via Facebook Ads without having big Fan Pages and still made some great profit.